How to Apply

 Central Lakes College (CLC) federal school code is 002339 for both campuses.

-IRS Data Retrieval Tool is now available, but only for the 2018-19 FAFSA.
+IRS Data Retrieval Tool is now available for FAFSA.
 It allows many students and/or parents to electronically upload tax return data from the IRS directly into the FAFSA.
 This is a safe, secure and accurate way to insure the correct tax data is used.

 – A FAFSA on the web using an FSA ID, as fast as 3 days.

 – A paper FAFSA up to 6 weeks.

 - Students with a complete financial aid application on file by June 1st receive priority consideration for campus based aid such as Federal SEOG and work study.
 Files are reviewed on a first-come, first served basis.
 Students must be accepted for admission into an aid eligible program and be enrolled at CLC to be eligible for financial aid.

 - Separate or additional applications are needed for: